19-ade/RL_dino_try/README.md

 ## Setting up the enviroment
 ------------------------------------------------------------------------
-**Please make sure you have Google chrome installed*
+**Please make sure you have Google chrome and pip installed*

 1. Clone the RL_dino_try repo